ShernanJ/xpo-app/README.md

-# Stanley for X by shernan javier ✦
+# X Growth Engine by shernan javier ✦

 > A growth operating system for X.
 >